 Course Summary

-This short course provides trade students and qualified tradespeople with the knowledge and skills necessary to start and manage their own business.
-Designed to complement vocational training, the course focuses on developing business acumen and an entrepreneurial mindset.
+This practical short course equips trade students and qualified tradespeople with the knowledge and skills to confidently start and manage their own business.
+Designed to complement vocational training, it focuses on building strong business foundations and fostering an entrepreneurial mindset.

 Course Sessions